markramach/vault-spring-boot-starter/README.md

 	vault token-create

 This should return a token that can then be used for authentication.
+For example:

 	0c6c3fce-09ee-72aa-fd5e-4d6f1152b002

-To test the token you can execute the following command.
+To test the token, you can execute the following command.

 	vault auth 0c6c3fce-09ee-72aa-fd5e-4d6f1152b002